deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 i += sizeof(shellcodeOffset);
 ```

 Although the above code practically represents what was said about, you can see that the size of a `DWORD` and the value of `i` are subtracted from the offset previously mentioned.
 This is because, the whole `NtContinue` routine is 64 bytes.
 By the time the code has finished executing the entire `call` instruction, a few things will have happened.
 The first being, the call instruction itself, `0xe8`, will have been executed.
 This takes us from being at the beginning of our routine, byte 1/64, to the second byte in our routine, byte 2/64.
 The `CreateThread` routine, which we need to call, is now one byte _closer_ than when we started - and this will affect our calculations.
 In the above set of instructions, this byte has been compensated for, by subtracting the already executed opcode (the current value of `i`).
-Additionally, four bytes are taken up by the actuall offset itself, a`DWORD`, which is a 4 byte value.
+Additionally, four bytes are taken up by the actual offset itself, a`DWORD`, which is a 4 byte value.
 This means execution will now be at byte 5/64 (one byte for the opcode and four bytes for the `DWORD`).
 To compensate for this, the size of a DWORD has been subtracted from the total offset.
 If you think about it, this makes sense.
 By the time the call has finished executing, the `CreateThread` routine will be five bytes closer.
 If we used the original offset, we would have overshot the `CreateThread` routine by five bytes.
 Additionally, we update the `i` counter variable to let it know how many bytes we have written to the overall `NtContinue` routine.
 We will walk through all of these instructions inside of the debugger, once we have finished developing this small shellcode routine.

 At this point, the `NtContinue` routine would have called the `CreateThread` routine.
 The `CreateThread` routine would have returned execution back to the `NtContinue` routine, and the next instructions in the `NtContinue` routine would execute.